Surviving a hotel quarantine ... with kids

 And baby makes three

-Tim Benson's wife's maternity leave coincided with the pandemic, leaving the couple feeling antsy at home with their infant son.
+Tim Benson's wife's maternity leave coincided with the pandemic, leaving the London-based couple feeling antsy at home with their infant son.
 Rules and restrictions changed constantly, and the Bensons decided to visit the Caribbean island of St Lucia while they still had the chance.

 The situation was slightly different there than in Australia, as St Lucia's borders weren't closed.
 Instead, the country had a travel corridor with the UK.